ZeroBase-Pro/Tiancheng-Processor/README.md

 Generate Witness: Uses the solver to generate the circuit's witness and saves it to a witness.txt file.

 Verify the Circuit: Uses the test function test.CheckCircuit to verify if the generated witness is correct.

+## Gnark Only Version

+Due to the fact that the Expander version is verified off chain, we offer only the GnRH version deployed on the BNB test network.

+Contract address :

+PK&VK: /gnarkversion/key.zip